confluentinc/ksql/design-proposals/klip-33-key-format.md

     * `DELIMITED`: single key columns as a single string value.
     * `JSON` / `JSON_SR`: single key column as an anonymous value, i.e. not within a JSON object.
     * `AVRO`: single key column as an anonymous value, i.e. not within an Avro record.
-    * `NULL`: special format indicating no data, or ignored data, e.g. a key-less stream.
+    * `NONE`: special format indicating no data, or ignored data, e.g. a key-less stream.
   * Full support of these key formats for all supported SQL syntax.
   * Automatic repartitioning of streams and tables for joins where key formats do not match.
   * Support for reading & writing key schemas to & from the schema registry.
+  * Enhancements to QTT and the ksqlDB testing tool to allow for keys with formats beyond KAFKA.

 ## What is not in scope